 Nearing sunset, we’ll begin our ascent up the narrow and winding road, enjoying spectacular views of the highly-perched monastery in the effects of the setting sun.

 People from many different countries come to venerate the holy relics of the saint and to ask for help and healing.
-There are a lot of documented evidences of miraculous healings after visiting the holy relics.
+There is a lot of documented evidence of miraculous healings after visiting the holy relics.

 Around 6 pm, amidst the surreal influences of the setting sun, it’ll be time to sum up our impressions and return back to our beloved seaside base – Kotor, where we’ll arrive around 8.30 pm.